aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/vesting.md

 ## Function `period_duration_secs`

-Return the duration of one vesting period (in seconds).
-Each vest is released after one full period has started, starting from the specified start_timestamp_secs.

-This errors out if the vesting contract with the provided address doesn't exist.
+Return the duration of one vesting period (in seconds).<br/> Each vest is released after one full period has started, starting from the specified start_timestamp_secs.<br/><br/> This errors out if the vesting contract with the provided address doesn&apos;t exist.

 <pre><code>&#35;[view]<br/>public fun period_duration_secs(vesting_contract_address: address): u64<br/></code></pre>